 - 1 Tbs. milk

-- 1 tsp. vanilla extract I use our VAIN Original Baker's Blend vanilla extract. made in Kansas
+- 1 tsp. vanilla extract, I love VAIN Original Baker's Blend vanilla extract. made in Kansas

-Sift together flour, baking powder, and salt; set aside.
-Place butter and sugar in large bowl of electric stand mixer and beat until light in color.
-Add egg, vanilla and milk and beat to combine.
-Put mixer on low speed, gradually add flour, and beat until dough pulls away from the sides of the bowl.
-Remove the dough from the bowl, dividing it in half, creating a flat disc with each half, then wrap in waxed paper, and refrigerate for at least 2 hours.
+Turn the mixer to low speed, gradually adding the flour; beat until the dough pulls away from the sides of the bowl.
+Remove the dough from the bowl, dividing it in half, creating a flat disc with each half; wrap in waxed paper and refrigerate for at least 2 hours.

-Preheat oven to 375 degrees F. Sprinkle the work surface with powdered sugar where you will be rolling out the dough.
-Removing one wrapped dough disc from refrigerator at a time, sprinkle rolling pin with powdered sugar, and roll out dough to 1/4-inch thickness.
-Move the dough around and check underneath frequently to make sure it is not sticking to your work surface.
-If dough has warmed during rolling, place a cold cookie sheet on top for 10 minutes to chill.
+Preheat the oven to 375 degrees F. Sprinkle the work surface with powdered sugar where you will be rolling out the dough.
+Removing one wrapped dough disc from the refrigerator at a time, sprinkle your rolling pin with powdered sugar, then roll out dough to 1/4-inch thickness.

-Cut rolled dough into desired shapes, placing them1-inch apart on a greased baking sheet, parchment, or silicone baking mat, and bake for 7 to 9 minutes, just until cookies are beginning to brown around the edges, rotating cookie sheet halfway through baking time.
+Using cookie cutters cut the rolled dough into the desired shapes, placing them 1-inch apart onto a greased parchment-lined baking sheet; bake for 7 to 9 minutes, just until the cookies are beginning to brown around the edges, rotating the cookie sheet halfway through the baking time.

-Let cookies sit on baking sheet for 2 minutes after removal from oven, then move to a cooling rack to finish cooling.
-Serve cookies as is, or ice with Royal Icing (recipe below), as desired.
-Store cookies in airtight container for up to 1 week or freezer for up to 6 months.
+Let the cookies rest on the baking sheet for 2 minutes after removal from oven, then move the cookies to a cooling rack.
+Cookies may be served as is, or iced with Royal Icing (recipe below), as desired.
+Store the cookies in airtight container for up to 1 week or in the freezer for up to 6 months.
 Dough will freeze well also.

 Christmas Cookies and a Kitchen Gift: The Perfect Match